huggingface/blog/bloom-megatron-deepspeed-technology.md

 ![mp-pp](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/parallelism-gpipe-bubble.png)

-It's easy to see from the bottom diagram how PP has less dead zones, where GPUs are idle.
+It's easy to see from the bottom diagram how PP has fewer dead zones, where GPUs are idle.
 The idle parts are referred to as the "bubble".

-Both parts of the diagram show a parallelism that is of degree 4.
+Both parts of the diagram show parallelism that is of degree 4.
 That is 4 GPUs are participating in the pipeline.
 So there is the forward path of 4 pipe stages F0, F1, F2 and F3 and then the return reverse order backward path of B3, B2, B1 and B0.

-PP introduces a new hyper-parameter to tune and it's `chunks` which defines how many chunks of data are sent in a sequence through the same pipe stage.
-For example, in the bottom diagram you can see that `chunks=4`.
-GPU0 performs the same forward path on chunk 0, 1, 2 and 3 (F0,0, F0,1, F0,2, F0,3) and then it waits for other GPUs to do their work and only when their work is starting to be complete, GPU0 starts to work again doing the backward path for chunks 3, 2, 1 and 0 (B0,3, B0,2, B0,1, B0,0).
+PP introduces a new hyper-parameter to tune that is called `chunks`.
+It defines how many chunks of data are sent in a sequence through the same pipe stage.
+For example, in the bottom diagram, you can see that `chunks=4`.
+GPU0 performs the same forward path on chunk 0, 1, 2 and 3 (F0,0, F0,1, F0,2, F0,3) and then it waits for other GPUs to do their work and only when their work is starting to be complete, does GPU0 start to work again doing the backward path for chunks 3, 2, 1 and 0 (B0,3, B0,2, B0,1, B0,0).

 Note that conceptually this is the same concept as gradient accumulation steps (GAS).
-Pytorch uses `chunks`, whereas DeepSpeed refers to the same hyper-parameter as GAS.
+PyTorch uses `chunks`, whereas DeepSpeed refers to the same hyper-parameter as GAS.

 Because of the chunks, PP introduces the concept of micro-batches (MBS).
 DP splits the global data batch size into mini-batches, so if you have a DP degree of 4, a global batch size of 1024 gets split up into 4 mini-batches of 256 each (1024/4).
 And if the number of `chunks` (or GAS) is 32 we end up with a micro-batch size of 8 (256/32).
 Each Pipeline stage works with a single micro-batch at a time.